Tobias Billström

 Tobias Lennart Billström (born 27 December 1973) is a Swedish former politician of the Moderate Party.
 He served as Minister for Migration and Asylum Policy from 2006 to 2014, briefly as Minister for Employment in 2010 and as Minister for Foreign Affairs from 2022 to 2024.

 He was Member of the Riksdag from the 2002 general election to 2024, representing both Malmö Municipality (2002–2022) and Stockholm County (2022–2024).
 In the Riksdag, he served as First Deputy Speaker of the Riksdag from 2014 to 2017.

 Billström announced his retirement from politics as a whole on 4 September 2024 and formally stood down on 10 September 2024.

+Currently (2025) he works as a business strategist at the defense industry company Nordic Air Defence.

 Education

 Billström has a Master of Philosophy in Historical Studies from the University of Cambridge and a fil. mag. in history from the University of Lund.
 While at Cambridge, he was a member of Selwyn College.
 His essays in history concerned subject areas of British colonial history, especially officers stationed in India and Jamaica.
 Billström became politically active through the Moderate Youth League.
 During his studies, he was active in the Confederation of Swedish Conservative and Liberal Students as chairman of Malmö Association FMS Gryphus, and sat on the board of the student union Lunds humanistkår.
 Billström began his studies in Lund in the Philosophy Department, where he read 20 points scientific basics for Victoria Höög.